 Even though the popper rotates the beans, you will still need something to help stir beans and even to pull samples out for closer inspection.
 For stirring use a wooden spoon.
 Make certain it is wooden or you could get an electrical shock.

 A measuring device for coffee would be best done with a scale.
 You can use an inexpensive food scale found almost anywhere like Wal-Mart or Target.
-Some of the newer digital scales offer excellent taring features and give you better gage resolution than the really cheap analog types.
+Some of the newer digital scales offer excellent taring features and give you a better gage resolution than the really cheap analog types.
 The primary reason for measuring by weight over volume is that your popper can only move so much weight at a time and you will find that different beans have different densities.
 The only way to get consistent results is to measure the coffee by weight.
 For the West Bend, 4 oz. is your target weight.

 Westbend Popper II: terrible for popcorn, but good for home coffee roasting.